 BIS 390 Ecology and the Environment A general introduction to ecology.
-Introduces the principles
+Introduces the principles that govern how organisms interact with each other and with their surroundings.
+(5) NW

 BIS 391 Environmental History of the Pacific Northwest Bioregion Examines the history of the relationships between humans and their environments in the Pacific Northwest, from the time of earliest human inhabitants to the present, with particular reference to current environmental and resource issues.
-(5) I&S
+Stokes (5) I&S

 BIS 392 Water and Sustainability Provides an understanding of past and present water challenges and some of the possible opportunities for solving them.
 What is the state of water in the United States and how did we get to this point?
 Examines the future prospects for wisely using water resources.
-(5) I&S/NW
+R. TURNER (5) I&S/NW

 BIS 393 Special Topics Various topics designed to respond to faculty and student interests and needs.
-(3(5), max.
+(3-5, max.
 15)

 BIS 394 Comparative Economic Development Introduces a variety of issues affecting Third World economies in a framework that emphasizes their particular and varied post-colonial histories.
 Draws on economic theory, cultural and economic anthropology, literature, and other sources to understand institutions and sources of change in these economies.
-(5) I&S
+C. DANBY (5) I&S

 BIS 395 Environmental Change in Washington State Examines issues in science, society, technology, and policy that impact the future of natural ecosystems and their relationship to human communities in Washington State.
 Issues include climate change, urban sprawl, environmental policies, management of natural resources, and loss of agricultural lands.
-(5) I&S/NW political, historical, cultural, artistic, economic, or scientific explorations of environmental issues.
-(5, max.
-15)
+M. GROOM, D. STOKES, R. TURNER (5) I&S/NW